Cloud Security Basics for Non-Technical Business Owners

 Insider Threats

 Employees, contractors, or partners with legitimate access can misuse or abuse it.
+This includes both malicious actors and negligent users.

 - Malicious data exfiltration before departure